cruxlang/crux/doc/design/layout.md

 Whitespace-only lines are ignored, no matter how much whitespace.

+The contents of parenthesized lists must be indented deeper than the line that started the expression or declaration.

 LF and CRLF are both legal line endings.

 Tabs are illegal in source code.